 Eye and Skin Contact

 When handling sodium hypochlorite, it would be best to use gloves and eye protection as you apply it in your pool.
-When it touches exposed skin, it can irritate and burn your skin, leaving rashes and blisters.
+It can irritate and burn your skin when it touches exposed skin, leaving rashes and blisters.
 If it gets in your eyes, you risk burning, irritating, or damaging your eyes.

 Before letting people swim in a pool cleaned with sodium hypochlorite, measure the pool’s pH levels to ensure its chlorine levels measure to four parts per million (ppm) or less.